RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 After changing the Redis Enterprise Software web UI port, you must connect any new node added to the cluster to the UI with the custom port number:
 `https://newnode.mycluster.example.com:`**`<nonstandard-port-number>`**

-## Disabling HTTP support for API endpoints
+## Disable HTTP support for API endpoints

 To harden deployments, you can disable the HTTP support for API endpoints that is supported by default.
 Before you disable HTTP support, make sure you migrate any scripts or proxy configurations that use HTTP to the encrypted API endpoint to prevent broken connections.